Orlando for Teens

 If your teens love outdoor adventure, they’ll develop a deeper appreciation for Orlando with some of our more unique outdoor attractions.
 These include off-roading at Revolution Off Road and airboat tours at Boggy Creek Airboat Rides and Spirit of the Swamp Airboat Rides.

-As your children are probably better at traveling long distances than they were a few years ago, this is also a great time to hit the West Orange Trail.
+This is also a great age for your kids to hit the West Orange Trail.
 Starting in Winter Garden, just minutes from Walt Disney World, this paved, 21-mile trail is perfect for hiking and biking, with plenty of amenities along the way.
-You can even rent bikes for every member of the family from Bikes & Blades Co.
+You can even rent bikes for every member of the family from West Orange Trail — Bikes & Blades Co.

 As kids mature, so do their palates, which means yours are now ready to experience the best of the best in Orlando dining.
-Take a walking tour of celebrity chef restaurants at Disney Springs, the dining, entertainment and shopping district that’s home to Art Smith’s Homecomin’ Florida Kitchen, Tony Mantuano’s Terralina Crafted Italian and Guy Fieri creations at Planet Hollywood Observatory, among others.
-And even without a celebrity chef, themed eateries like T-Rex Cafe are another great option.
+Take a walking tour of celebrity chef restaurants at Disney Springs™, the dining, entertainment and shopping district that’s home to Art Smith’s Homecomin’ Florida Kitchen, Tony Mantuano’s Terralina Crafted Italian and Guy Fieri creations at Planet Hollywood, among others.
+And even without a celebrity chef, themed eateries like T-REX are another great option.

 More celebrity eateries can be found at Universal CityWalk and Restaurant Row near International Drive, among other spots.
 Or, head to Winter Park to try some of Orlando’s best homegrown chefs.
 These include Julie and James Petrakis of The Ravenous Pig, Brandon McGlamery of Prato and Luma on Park, and many others.

-Just as they have themed suite options for younger kids, Walt Disney World also has some resorts with themed rooms that will appeal to your teenagers.
+Just as they have themed suite options for younger kids, Walt Disney World has some resorts with themed rooms that are fun for teenagers.
 For instance, Disney’s All-Star Sports Resort and Disney’s Pop Century Resort have suites that are infused with music, movies and sports, as well as pop-culture icons.
 Disney’s Polynesian Village Resort features 20 tropical luxury bungalows that sleep up to eight guests each.

 Maybe your progeny are eyeing careers as world-famous musicians.
-In that case, book them a stay at Universal Orlando’s Hard Rock Hotel, which recently debuted its Future Rock Star suites.
+In that case, book them a stay at Hard Rock Hotel® at Universal Orlando, which boasts Future Rock Star suites.
 Each one features iconic celebrity memorabilia, liquid flooring and lights, and a twinkling, starlight canopy over the beds.